 The citizens of South Park Township are very well educated compared to the average community in the nation: 35.97% of adults in South Park Township have a bachelor's degree or even advanced degree.

 The per capita income in South Park Township in 2010 was $34,136, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
 This equates to an annual income of $136,544 for a family of four.
 However, South Park Township contains both very wealthy and poor people as well.

 The people who call South Park Township home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Park Township residents report their race to be White, followed by Asian.
 Important ancestries of people in South Park Township include German, Irish, Italian, Polish, and English.

 The most common language spoken in South Park Township is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.